-- Poles save a lot of energy.
+- Trekking poles save energy.

-Poles Save Energy
+Trekking Poles Save Energy

-Poles Provide Balance
+Trekking Poles Provide Balance and Stability

-Poles Save Your Knees
+Trekking Poles Save Your Joints

 Now that you know why you should use them.
 Now you should know how to use them.
 Watch the video below to see the correct way to use trekking poles.
 It will cover not only how to use them, but how to set them up correctly, and how to properly hold them.